 There's some squabbling about whether the ring was given to a woman, and Bassanio tries to explain the whole thing: the 3,000 ducats, the civil doctor (lawyer), the seeming ungratefulness, etc.

-Antonio cuts off all the quarrelling.
+Antonio cuts off all the quarreling.
 Having just barely escaped Shylock's knife, he's ready to risk his life again as a guarantee that Bassanio will, from this moment on, be faithful to Portia.
 Portia, hearing this, hands Antonio her ring to give to Bassanio, who must swear to keep it.

 Bassanio is shocked to get the same ring back, saying something like "Wow!
 I gave this to the doctor!"